favour-22/NITDA_personal_javascript_learning/Variable/README.md

 # <c>INTRODUCTION TO VARIABLES</c>

 ### Focus

-learn all about the javascript prog
+learn all about javascript Variables